arxanas/blog/_i18n/en/_posts/2024-10-02-incremental-watchman.md

 ## Slides

-**⚠️ Note**: This talk hasn't been given yet, and the slides are still in flux.
-Please don't share widely yet.

 This talk was given at the [Seattle Build Enthusiasts Fall 2024 meetup](https://groups.io/g/Seattle-Build-Enthusiasts/topic/seattle_build_enthusiast/108248211) (2024-10-02).

 - Speaker notes correspond to the intended transcript.